Hezi777/EffectSizeCalculator/README.md

 ## Roadmap

 - Add auto detect column types for easier usage.
 - Support Omega squared and nonparametric effect sizes
 - Provide installers for macOS (`.dmg`) and Linux (`.AppImage`)

 ---

 ## License

-This project is distributed under the MIT License © 2024 Hezi777.
+This project is distributed under the MIT License © 2024 Hen Zrihen.
 See [LICENSE](LICENSE) for details.